EdoardoBonanni/Download-Manager/readme.md

 These objects can be created starting a download of a file or executing the restart of a previously stopped download.

 ### Models
-**Model_MainWindow.py** defines the model relating to the signalControllerMainWindow which contains a list of download started, paused, interrupted or completed and a list of controllers of previous downloads.
+**Model_MainWindow.py** defines the model relating to the signalControllerMainWindow which contains a list of downloads started, paused, interrupted or completed and a list of controllers of previous downloads.
 **Model_downloadItem.py** is the model of downloadItemController.
 It has to track all the information necessary to manage a download (including the unique ID of the download, filename, bytes reads, total bytes, information on the status of the download and a reference to the controllers that manage this element). <br/>
 **Model_history.py** defines the model relating to the signalControllerHistory which contains list of items of table (downloads started, completed and interrupted), a list that keep the status of downloads and a list of end_times of all downloads (used for determine if download is started but not completed). <br/>

 ### Views
 **MainWindow.py** defines the view relating to the MainWindow which is composed of a menubar and the necessary elements to choose the storage location and start a download, moreover there is a ScrollArea where the widgets related to the downloads will be added. <br/>
-**downloadItemView.py** is a QWidget that shows the information and progress of the download and provides the user the possibility, thanks to its controller, of changing the status of it by clicking on the following buttons: Pause, Resume, Interrupt, Restart and Remove. <br/>
+**downloadItemView.py** is a QWidget that shows the informations and progress of the download and provides the user the possibility, thanks to its controller, of changing the status of it by clicking on the following buttons: Pause, Resume, Interrupt, Restart and Remove. <br/>
 **historyView.py** defines the view that contains the list of all completed/aborted downloads that the user has executed and the related statistics.

 ### Controllers